olivcho/NST-Data-Augmentation-for-CNN-Generalizability/README.md

 # Neural Style Transfer for Improved Object Detection

 ## Summary
-This project demonstrates that using neural style transfer (NST) to generate additional training samples can significantly improve the generalizability of convolutional neural networks (CNNs) for object detection tasks.
-By augmenting the training dataset with stylized images, we achieved a 15% increase across key metrics including accuracy, recall, and precision.
+Using neural style transfer (NST) to generate additional training samples can improve the generalizability of convolutional neural networks (CNNs) for object detection tasks.

 ## Dataset
 - Base images from Imagenette (subset of ImageNet)